keypaul78/simpleReveal/README.md

 # simpleReveal
-Simple js to reveal element in viewport, on scroll-resize-load page events
+Simple js to reveal elements in viewport, on scroll-resize-load page events

 Just add 'reveal' class to your element and if you need a delay time just add a 'data-dealy=1' (s) attribute to your element.